AntonKrug/stick-business-card-mk2-blinky/README.md

 If the `PORTD6` without current limiting resistor would be used as output and set to high the LED, PORT's PIN and/or MCU could be damaged.

-Even when the PCB doesn't have resistors populated, there are resistors inside each IO pin (the pull-up resistors):
+Even when the PCB doesn't have resistors populated, there are resistors inside each IO pin (the **Rpu** pull-up resistors):

 ![io](../assets/images/gpio.png)